agrc/gis.utah.gov/_posts/2016-06-15-gps-signal-jamming.md

 ![GPS Jamming Affected Locations]({{ "/images/GPS_Jamming_Map.png" | prepend: site.baseurl }})

-Please feel free to share you findings with the State of Utah AGRC.
+Please feel free to share your findings with the State of Utah AGRC.

 ### Testing Dates and Times